damolinx/vscode-sorbetto/README.md

 # Sorbetto for VS Code

 Sorbetto provides language support for Ruby via [Sorbet](https://github.com/sorbet/sorbet), a type checker developed by Stripe.
 It began as a fork of the official [Ruby Sorbet](https://github.com/sorbet/sorbet/tree/master/vscode_extension) extension, created to explore improvements in code maintainability and user experience (UX).
-Since then, Sorbetto's internals have been rewritten,and while it continues to serve as an experimentation platform, it now follows its own path—compatibility with the official extension is no longer a priority.
+Since then, Sorbetto's internals have been rewritten, and while it continues to serve as an experimentation platform, it now follows its own path—compatibility with the official extension is no longer a priority.
 Note that both extensions rely on the same Sorbet [Language Server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#why-language-server), so differences in behavior occur exclusively in the VS Code layer.

 ### Features
 * [Multi-root workspace](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) support, including separate Sorbet LSP instances per workspace folder.